 - Wolf ribs helmets are bascinet-based helmets topped by a central-pivot facial grill.
 The few available sources are paintings from the Czech Republic and Germany.
 The primary sources are dated from 1380 and 1450. - The helmet is very similar to other bascinets.
-It is constructed with a center-hinge visor (such as Klappvisor), locked with a "spoon", and is worn with an aventail. - Wolf ribs helmets are approved for 14th-century, transitional and 15th-century armors.
+It is constructed with a center-hinge visor (such as Klappvisor), locked with a "spoon", and is worn with an aventail. - Wolf ribs helmets are approved for 14th-century and transitional armor. - Wolf ribs helmets with bascinet shape are denied for 15th century armors.